Opelousas residents concerned after claims of voter fraud

 OPELOUSAS, La.
-(KLFY) — In Opelousas, residents are voicing concerns of voter fraud ahead of upcoming elections.
+(KLFY) — In Opelousas, residents are voicing concerns over alleged voter fraud ahead of the upcoming elections.

-The discovery of 16 registered voters on Planters street comes after Councilman Ford’s neighbor claims Ford does not live on Planters Street or in district B.
+The discovery of 16 registered voters on Planters Street comes after Councilman Floyd Ford’s neighbor claims Ford does not live on Planters Street or in District B.

+Johnny Joubert, Ford’s neighbor, said he’s been at Meadow Run Road for 18-19 years.

-Delitta Broussard, a concerned resident, said she reached out to the city and the District Attorney to investigate the registered voters as well as councilman Ford’s address.
+Another resident, Delitta Broussard, said she reached out to the city and the District Attorney to investigate the registered voters as well as Councilman Ford’s address.

 Broussard also said that she went to the DA’s office with the information.
 She thinks that the community needs to know the truth if they plan on voting for someone honest.

-News 10 reached out to the St Landry registrar of voters office and they are collecting information on the matter to send to election compliance in Baton Rouge.
+News 10 reached out to the St Landry Parish Registrar of Voters office, which is collecting information on the matter to send to election compliance in Baton Rouge.

 The case remains under investigation.